 \subsection{Benchmark comparison with other dimension selection methods}

 This section now focuses on the comparison of our methodology with other dimension selection methods.
 We here consider all possible scenarios with $n \in \{40,50,70,100\}$ and a SNR grid going from 1.5 to 30 (50 repetitions are made for each case).
-We compare the performance of our technique based on the normal-gamma prior (NG) with the following four competitors: \begin{itemize} \item the Laplace approximation of \cite{minka2000automatic} which is a benchmark Bayesian method for dimension selection, \item the generalized cross-validation approximation (GCV) of \cite{josse2012selecting} which is known to give state of the art results in many scenarios (see the vast simulation study of \citealp{josse2012selecting}) \item the profile likelihood approach (PL) of \cite{zhu2006automatic} which represents scree-based techniques and has been very popular in several different contexts \citep{fogel2007,evangelopoulos2012latent} \item the ML approach of \cite{bouveyron2011intrinsic}, which maximizes a non-asymptotic criterion (the likelihood).
-Notice that is specifically adapted to this simulation scheme and this advantage allow us to consider this technique a gold-standard for the simulated data. \end{itemize} The performance metric that we chose is the percentage of correct answers given by each algorithm, which is a standard measure used in other simulations studies (see e.g. \citealp{minka2000automatic,hoyle2008automatic,ulfarsson2008dimension}).
-Results are presented in Fig. \ref{bench}.
+We compare the performance of our technique based on the normal-gamma prior (NG) with the following four competitors: \begin{itemize} \item the Laplace approximation of \cite{minka2000automatic} which is a benchmark Bayesian method for dimension selection, \item the generalized cross-validation approximation (GCV) of \cite{josse2012selecting} which is known to give state of the art results in many scenarios (see the vast simulation study of \citealp{josse2012selecting}), \item {the high-dimensional Laplace approximation of \citet{sobczyk2018} called PESEL, which performs well even in scenarios that imply a large number of variables,} \item the profile likelihood approach (PL) of \cite{zhu2006automatic} which represents scree-based techniques and has been very popular in several different contexts \citep{fogel2007,evangelopoulos2012latent}, \item the ML approach of \cite{bouveyron2011intrinsic}, which maximizes a non-asymptotic criterion (the likelihood).
+Notice that this approach is specifically adapted to our simulation scheme and this advantage allows us to consider this technique as a gold-standard for this simulated data. \end{itemize} We use two metrics to evaluate the results, one based on point estimates of the dimensionality, and one based on the posterior mass of a neighbourhood of the true dimensionality.